Top Basic PHP Interview Questions and Answers for TCS

 Answer:

-• explode() – Splits a string into an array
+explode()– Splits a string into an arrayimplode()– Joins an array into a string

 Example: